The Proper Names of 17 Bodily Functions

 Derived originally from an onomatopoeic Greek word, a borborygmus is a rumbling in the stomach or bowels.
 Borborygmi are produced as the contents of the intestines are pushed along by waves of muscle contractions called peristalsis, although trapped gas from digested food or swallowed air can also cause your borborygmi to become noisier than normal.
 Bonus fact: Queasy stomach rumbles were called wambles in Tudor English, and you’d be wamble-cropped if you weren’t feeling well.

 A study in 2013 found that when people laugh, it's only because they've found something funny about 20 percent of the time.
-The rest of time, we use laughter as a means of signaling things like agreement, affection, ease, and nostalgia that we evolved long before communication through language was possible.
+The rest of the time, we use laughter as a means of signaling things like agreement, affection, ease, and nostalgia that we evolved long before communication through language was possible.
 And a fit of spontaneous, uproarious, unrestrained laughter is called cachinnation.

 Cicatrization is the formation of a cicatrix, or a scar.
 More generally, it refers to any of the healing and sealing processes that help a wound to mend, including the formation of a scab.

 Deglutition is the proper word for the action of swallowing.
 It’s an etymological cousin of words like glut, glutton, and gullet.